alperenYagci/mergeSpecs/command/research_codebase.md

    - Answer the user's specific questions with concrete evidence

 5. **Gather metadata for the research document:**
-   - Filename: `specs/researches/YYYY-MM-DD-ENG-XXXX-description.md`
+   - Filename: `specs/researches/YYYY-MM-DD-<topic-or-spec-slug>-research.md`
-     - Format: `YYYY-MM-DD-ENG-XXXX-description.md` where:
+     - Format: `YYYY-MM-DD-<topic-or-spec-slug>-research.md` where:
-       - YYYY-MM-DD is today's date
+       - `YYYY-MM-DD` is today's date
-       - ENG-XXXX is the ticket number (omit if no ticket)
-       - description is a brief kebab-case description of the research topic
+       - `<topic-or-spec-slug>` is a brief, kebab-case identifier derived from the research topic or related spec
      - Examples:
-       - With ticket: `2025-01-08-ENG-1478-parent-child-tracking.md`
+       - `2025-01-08-authentication-flow-research.md`
-       - Without ticket: `2025-01-08-authentication-flow.md`
+       - `2025-01-08-parent-child-tracking-research.md`

 6. **Generate research document:**
    - Use the metadata gathered in step 4